HarryDulaney/Spreadsheet-Buddy/README.md

 The goal of this project is to use Excel communicator API's, specifically FILLO (because of ease of use and unlimited potential), in a way that will award the user with new possibilities for automating tedious or repetitive functions in MS Excel.

-The user will create a new project, and name it and save it; data persistence is being set up using JAXB for marshaling and unmarshalling XML documents which contain the user's instance of their project.
+The user will create a new project, and name it and save it; Data persistence is currently JAXB for marshaling and unmarshalling XML documents which contain the user's instance of their project.
+Planning to use Hibernate and a MySql RDB for finished product.

 The user will be able to browse through a menu of tasks or "commands" which they can customize by inputting their spreadsheets/ workbooks information.